-However, many of us see it as a sign of aging and we use creams and ointments to rid ourselves of the pesky lines.
-We needn’t fork out for the latest fancy moisturiser when we have photo editing software such as Adobe Photoshop CC.
-In this tutorial I’ll demonstrate how leaving skin texture alone, but parsing out some choice crows feet and toning down a few deeper folds can enhance our look.
+Society, though, sees wrinkles negatively, as a sign of ageing.
+However, we needn't hand over our cash for the latest fancy moisturiser when we have technology on our side, such as the best photo editing software.
+This tutorial will demonstrate how leaving skin texture alone, but parsing out some choice crows feet and toning down a few deeper lines can enhance your shots.

 It’s important not to completely remove all wrinkles, they add depth and dimension to the person, as a good portrait should.
 Leaving skin pores and facial hair (no matter how small and inconspicuous) is essential for natural-looking portraits.
-But with gentle use of a few handy tools, you can get portrait subjects looking like they’re well-rested, and if you’re lucky, a few years younger.
+But with gentle use of a few handy tools, you can get portrait subjects looking like they’re well-rested, and maybe, a few years younger.

 You can watch the above video for a step-by-step tutorial or read on for a written guide.

 The first step is to make your editing non-destructive.
 There are a few ways to do this, but the simplest way is to duplicate your photograph layer.
 In Photoshop it’s Ctrl+J (CMD+J on a Mac).
 That way, any edits we make can be easily masked out or softly blended in to the unedited layer below.

 The Patch Tool is a powerful and underused tool that works excellently for cutting out existing blemishes in textures but automatically blends in a new texture into the selection.
 Click and drag to draw around a wrinkle such as around the neck.
 Then click inside the selection and drag it to another section of skin to replace the wrinkle (use a nearby piece of skin to keep it looking natural as it’ll copy the texture).